payu-org/payu/docs/source/usage.rst

 * ``mom5_idealised-double_gyre-bafb77b6``

 In the second use-case, ``bowl1`` is the branch name, whereas in the first case it was part of the control directory name.
-There is no rigid rules, it depends on the specific use case.
+There are no rigid rules, it depends on the use case.

 Cloning an ACCESS-NRI configuration